BUDDHISM, WHEELS and REPETITIONS

 The Second Truth

-The normal view is that Buddha adopted the Hindu idea that pleasure and wanting lead to attachment, and then he added the new idea that due to impermanence and change, attachment leads to suffering.
+The normal or traditional view is that pleasure and wanting lead to attachment, but due to impermanence and change attachment is inherently impractical, thus finding security through attachments is an illusion, it will inevitably lead to suffering.

-I believe Buddha's new central idea (or one of them), was that pleasure and wanting lead primarily to repetitions.
-Simply: if something is pleasurable, we want to repeat it.
+If something is pleasurable, we want to repeat it.
+Even the smallest want we have, will lead to some form of repetition of the idea, and probably an actual repetition.
 Repetitions involve us in a timeline, they are not conducive to being now.
 And, once the repetitions start, once the wheels start turning; then they turn with their own karmic momentum.

-The traditional view that attachment is the central problem, is supported by the fact that the Five Aggregates are almost always and only defined in terms of "the Five Aggregates of Clinging".
-'Clinging' limits their interpretation and their potential as a universal theory.
+'Clinging' limits the Five Aggregates and their potential as a universal principle.
 Attachments, especially extreme attachments like clinging, are just one of the possible consequences of the repetitions.

-The extreme forms of Dukkha: suffering, clinging and craving; make Buddha's message more concrete and dramatic, but they diminish its universal application.
+All the extreme forms of Dukkha: suffering, clinging and craving; make Buddha's message more concrete and dramatic, but they diminish its universal application.
+Buddha's message does not only apply to extreme and traumatic suffering, it applies to all the little wants and problems we have.

 There is another important word in basic Buddhism: Sukkha.
 Sukkha means when a wheel is running smoothly.
 A good wheelwright would not only be able to cure Dukkha, he would know how to make a wheel Sukkha.